maxlr8/text_summarization_using_transformers/README.md

 # text_summarization_using_transformers

-An experimentation to compare different text summarization using transformer models.
+An experimentation to compare different text summarization using different state-of-the-art transformer models.

 There are 6 different summarization models that has been tested for this application, including transformer-based models pre-trained on large corpora.